 Any kind of itching or rash experienced during running can be irritating enough to cut your workout short.
 A rash on the sensitive area of the buttocks can happen due to several dermatological irritants, environmental factors or an underlying health problem.

-The benefits of regular exercise can outweigh the difficulties associated with a rash; talk to your doctor about preventative and treatment options for a running-induced rash.
+The benefits of regular exercise can outweigh the difficulties associated with a rash.
+Understand what may be the cause of your condition, and if home remedies don't work, talk to your doctor about preventative and treatment options for a running-induced rash.

 Acne mechanica is a type of acne which most commonly occurs in a warm, moist environment — and particularly those areas experiencing forces of friction during exercise.
 Tight-fitting athletic apparel not made of breathable material can cause a flare-up of acne mechanica on a runner's buttocks area.

-If you are running in a hot or humid environment, it is possible to develop heat rash on the buttocks.
+If you are running in a hot or humid environment, it's possible to develop heat rash on the buttocks.
 Heat rash commonly occurs in hot and humid weather, when sweat ducts get blocked and your perspiration cannot escape through your skin.

-Common symptoms of contact dermatitis include an itchy rash — if your underwear is laundered in detergent which is an irritant or allergen for you, it is possible for a rash to develop on your buttocks during running.
+Common symptoms of contact dermatitis include an itchy rash, redness and even small, raised bumps.
 If you believe your rash is related to irritants or allergens in your laundry detergent, try switching to hypoallergenic detergent, or one intended for sensitive skin.

 Allergy to Sweat

 It is possible to develop an allergy to your own sweat.
 You sweat more during strenuous exercise than when at rest, and the increased presence of sweat during your runs could affect the skin on your buttocks.